juxt/joplin/README.md

 Seed functions are always placed in a clojure source file.
 The source file can contain any number of functions, since a seed definition is the name of a clojure var referencing a function.

-The seed function are called with the target map (see below) as it's first parameter and any number of additional parameter that were passed into the lein plugin invocation (or to the multi-method if called programatically).
+The seed function are called with the target map (see below) as its first parameter and any number of additional parameter that were passed into the lein plugin invocation (or to the multi-method if called programatically).

 Example of a seed function;
 ```clojure